ivaROS/pyrobot_minimal/README.md

 use `install_python.sh` to create a local virtual environment (may or may not be critical to next steps). <BR>

 **Next prep the ROS workspace:**<BR>
-use `install_locosim.sh` to install the bare bones simulation stuff (not for running on actual locobot). use wstool to get dynamixel dependencies. in the local ROS workspace try: <BR>
+use `install_locosim.sh` to install the bare bones simulation stuff (not for running on actual locobot). <BR>
+The shell script should only be run once.
+It makes some modifications that may not apply / work when run twice. <BR>
+use wstool to get dynamixel dependencies. in the local ROS workspace try: <BR>
 ```
 wstool init src src/pyrobot_minimal